ipab-rad/rl-cw1/README.md

 Implements the playing/learning loop and calls the corresponding functions implemented by the sublclasses.
 If `learn` is set to `True` then the `learn()` will be called at every time step. `episodes` is the number of episodes for which the agent should be run.

 * `def getActionsSet(self)`
-Returns the set of possible actions: `[Action.ACCELERATE, Action.LEFT, Action.RIGHT]`
+Returns the set of possible actions: `[Action.ACCELERATE, Action.RIGHT, Action.LEFT, Action.BREAK]`

 * `def move(self, action)`
 Executes the `action`, advances the game to the next time step and **returns the received reward**.